ds200-hub/project-demo/README.md

 # project-demo
-this is an demo for Git &amp; Github class
+this is an demo for Git &amp; Github class.